-If you are planning on showing a film or movie in any space in the HFSC, you must abide by the following guidelines:
+If you are planning on showing a film or movie in any space in any Student Centers space, you must abide by the following guidelines:

 - Events held in public/open venues will need to show proof of copyright.

-- If a film showing is for educational purposes, without an entrance fee being charged, the event needs to be approved by the HFSC staff.
+- If a film showing is for educational purposes, without an entrance fee being charged, the event needs to be approved by Student Centers staff.

 - Organizations hosting events for which an entrance fee is being charged, regardless of the event’s location, will need to show proof of copyright, if a copyrighted film/show is being shown.

 Georgetown University is committed to standards promoting speech and expression that foster the maximum exchange of ideas and opinions.
-Individuals or groups who wish to plan a protest or demonstration are encouraged to work with staff members in the Center for Student Engagement, the HFSC staff, and the Office of Campus Activity Facilities so that the safety and security of all community members may be properly safeguarded and the routine functions of the University are not disrupted.
+Individuals or groups who wish to plan a protest or demonstration are encouraged to work with staff members in the Center for Student Engagement, Student Centers, and Georgetown Event Management Services so that the safety and security of all community members may be properly safeguarded and the routine functions of the University are not disrupted.
 Consult the Speech and Expression policy for guidelines.